marionhaney/website-marion/public/content/Experience.md

   - Management [orange]
   - Product Development [pink]
 - List Items:
   - During Gopuff's summer internship, I worked on the Partner Integrations team.
-We focused on the Gopuff x UberEats integration, Gopuff x Grubhub integration, and Shopify platform integration (Powered By Gopuff).
+We focused on developing existing and new third-party integrations.
   - I created user stories and usability workflows, product requirements documents, and investigated emerging markets through market research.
-  - I managed and guided a team of engineers daily through Agile workflow.
+  - I worked with a team of engineers daily through Agile workflow.
   - I really enjoyed the fast-paced start-up environment: it was exciting to not only see my work be integral to the team but also experience the rapid deployment of ideas.

 ## Highmark Health